 When my mom passed away, my elderly father would not move out of the house they’d shared.
 At age 94 he was in very good health but was beginning to show signs of mild dementia which made it unsafe for him to live alone.
-It was clearly time for him to transition to a place closer to me, where I could be sure he was well taken care of.
-But my father was very reluctant to move.

 Through trial and error I found the following 12 strategies that helped me to help my elderly father accept moving to a better living situation.